 Confusion.
-If I could sum up the Montessori shape set from our Language Arts Kit A with one word it would be confusion.
-“Why is there a math manipulative in my Language Arts set?”
+If I could sum up the Montessori Shapes set from the ShillerLearning Language Arts Kit A with one word it would be confusion.
+“Why is there a math manipulative in my language arts set?”
 People often wonder.
 We promise it’s not a mistake.
-This key component of a Montessori education fits in quite well with Language Arts once one has a good understanding of what exactly their intended purpose is (hint, it’s not to help kids learn their shapes although that is an added bonus.)
+This key component of a Montessori education fits in quite well with language arts once one has a good understanding of what exactly their intended purpose is (hint, it’s not to help kids learn their shapes although that is an added bonus.)

-The Montessori Shape Insets are blue shapes that fit into a pink frame.
-In a classroom they will be made from metal to hold up to the wear & tear of lots of children.
-We make ours out of plastic to reduce weight and cost.
-Our kit comes with 10 shapes and each shape has a knob on the back to allow for easy removal.
+The Montessori shape insets are blue shapes that fit into a pink frame.
+In a Montessori classroom they will be made from metal to hold up to the wear & tear of lots of children.
+Ours are a high-quality polymer to reduce weight and cost.
+Our set includes 10 shapes, each with a knob on the back to help develop fine motor skills and muscle tone.
 Shapes are generally kept out on a shelf, placed right next to one another so each individual shape can be seen.
-Many people keep white pieces of paper cut to the same size as the pink borders and colored pencils next to these shapes as well.
+Many people keep white pieces of paper cut to the same size as the pink borders and colored pencils next to these shapes for convenient, self-directed work.

 So what’s the point of these shapes, if not for geometry?
-They actually serve to help with handwriting skills.
+They help with handwriting skills.
 Students practice tracing the shapes, both around the outside of the blue shape and the inside of the pink outline.
-While students get the added benefit of learning their shapes and how to form them, they’re also practicing pencil grip.
+While students get the added benefit of learning their shapes and how to form them, they’re also practicing pencil grip and pencil control.
 Students are instructed to begin tracing from the top to bottom and left to write, which helps with letter formation and sentence structure.
 Hand-eye coordination is increased while tracing these shapes, as well as practice making straight and curved lines.

 Incorporating shading, textures, and patterns is an additional way these materials can be used.
 This helps students learn about pencil angle, improves focus, teaches children about drawing lines, gives good practice with measurement and much more.

-ShillerLearning includes these shapes in our Language Arts Kit A. We begin by introducing the child to the shapes using the 3-period lesson.
+ShillerLearning includes these shapes in Language Arts Kit A. We begin by introducing the child to the shapes using the 3-period lesson.
 Next, each shape is inspected, traced, and interacted with.
-In our curriculum, we also have students practice different strokes with each shape, and finally we have them work on making each shape independently.
+We also have students practice different strokes with each shape, and finally we have them work on making each shape independently.
 While we incorporate these shapes in our Language Arts Kit A, school aged children continue to enjoy these for art creations.
 At homeschool conventions, kids of all ages enjoy make and take art activities using the Montessori insets.

 Need help incorporating the 3-period lesson into your homeschooling?
 Check out Shawna’s tips and inspiration for How the 3 Period Lesson changed her family’s approach to homeschooling.